ISCC - Content Codes#

-A crucial prerequisite for content-related transactions to succeed in this new and demanding enviroment is the capability to easily address and identify content.
-Yet many industries that deal with digital content do not even have strandard identifiers.
+A crucial prerequisite for content-related transactions to succeed in this new and demanding environment is the capability to easily address and identify content.
+Yet many industries that deal with digital content do not even have standard identifiers.
 There is no existing solution for those industries that deal with short-lived or granular content such as journalism.
-There is also no widely adopted, generic identifier for digital images.
+There is also no widely adopted, standardized identifier for digital images.

-The overhead and costs of manually assigning and tracking identifiers for such contents is prohibitive.
+The overhead and costs of manually assigning and tracking identifiers for such content is prohibitive.
 But there is a solution to the problem: Auto-generated identifiers created algorithmically from the content itself.

 In a multi-sided ecosystem, anybody may have a legitimate interest to generate, lookup, or register an identifier for some digital content – whether they own the content or not.

-Open and accessible standard identifiers, that are specifically designed to manage small and sometimes transient pieces of digital content are fundamental for blockchain based transactions and sales activities in our increasingly heterogeneous media environment.
+Open and accessible standard identifiers, that are specifically designed to manage small and sometimes transient pieces of digital content are fundamental for transactions and sales activities in our increasingly heterogeneous media environment.

 By using standardized, decentralized, algorithmic identifiers for digital content, all ecosystem participants can engage more efficiently in content-related transactions.